• Skip to primary navigation

 Ingredients

-• 1 recipe of your favorite pizza dough, homemade or purchased
+• 1 prepared recipe of your favorite pizza dough, homemade or purchased

 • 1 tablespoon water